notalentgeek/note/docs/cv.md

 * Libre/Microsoft Office
 * Various note taking softwares

-## Organizational And Social Skills:
+## Organizational And Social Skills
 Ability to adapt and learn fast.
 Have been working in project with most cultural background exceptionally well.
 Able to work solo, in small project group (< 7 people), or in rather large project group (< 20 people).

 ## Hobbies